openshift/training/beta-3-setup.md

 By the way, most of these things can (SHOULD!) also be verified in the web console.
 If anything, it looks prettier!

+Before starting our build, the default setup for apps created in this way is not to have any nodeSelector.
+So, in order to deploy the built app into the "primary" region we will need to edit the deploymentConfig.
+As `joe` on the
+terminal:

+    osc edit deploymentConfigs/ruby-example

+Then, remember to add the nodeSelector for the "primary" region:

+    [...]
+    template:
+      controllerTemplate:
+        podTemplate:
+          nodeSelector:
+            region: primary
+          desiredState:
+            manifest:
+    [...]

 To start our build, as `joe`, execute the following:

     osc start-build ruby-example